'There's no words...no words': Dozens of dogs killed in Kentucky kennel fire

-LORETTO, Ky. — Dozens of dogs in Marion County are dead after a fire ripped through kennels on Friday.
+LORETTO, Ky. — Dozens of dogs in Nelson County are dead after a fire ripped through kennels on Friday.

 Owner of Doggy Style Kennels in Loretto, Ron Kraemer, said 27 dogs and 27 puppies died in the fire.
 He's been raising and breeding Labrador retrievers behind his home since 2009.